Student Organization Recognition Process

 - Students holding office must be enrolled in at least 7 units (Graduate students 5 units).

 - Undergraduates are allowed to earn a maximum of 136 semester units and hold office (Graduate/Credential 50 units).
-In order to determine eligibility for office, your President and Treasurer must submit an unofficial HSU transcript to the Clubs & Activities Office with their Club Contact Card.

 - A club may be held accountable for the actions of its members if the behavior is or can reasonably be considered to be related to the activities of the club.
 (Specific acts of such misconduct are spelled out in Section 41301 of Title 5 of The California Code of Regulations excerpted in the back of the university catalog under the section entitled, “The Fine Print, Students Rights and Responsibilities.”
 Such misconduct need not be officially sanctioned by the club membership in order to be considered grounds for sanctions against the club.
 The individuals may be subject to separate criminal and/or university sanctions.